 The most important relationship in school governance is between the school board and the superintendent.
-The Board/Superintendent Relations Retreat focuses on that relationship, how to establish it and then maintain it.
+The Board/Superintendent Relations workshop focuses on that relationship, how to establish it and then maintain it.
 This session also includes discussions of the importance of the formal superintendent’s annual evaluation.

 Boards need goals, but more importantly, boards need to realize their importance in the goal-setting activity.
 Working with boards, boards and administrative teams, or boards, administrative teams, and community members, this retreat focuses on the crucial, foundational steps in goal setting.

-The annual superintendent’s evaluation must be more than a perfunctory exercise, if it is to be a meaningful, productive analysis that is geared towards continuous improvement.
+An annual superintendent’s evaluation must be more than a perfunctory exercise, if it is to be a meaningful, productive analysis that is geared towards continuous improvement.
 This workshop stresses the involvement of both the school board and superintendent to build the evaluation instrument.

 For further information contact:

-Dr. Michael T. Adamson, Director of Board Services
+Michael T. Adamson, Director of Board Services

 Indiana School Boards Association